On lower bounds for the distances between APN functions: Plateaued APN functions

-Our lower bound in \Cref{thm:plat-exclude-bound} is a dramatic increase over the previously known $\mult_{\graph F}(a,b) \geq 1$ when $F$ is plateaued APN.
+Our lower bound in Theorem~\ref{thm:plat-exclude-bound} is a dramatic increase over the previously known $e_{\min}(\graph F) = \min_{(a,b) \in (\F_2^n)^2 \setminus \graph F}\mult_{\graph F}(a,b) \geq 1$ (for $n\geq 3$) when $F$ is plateaued APN.
 It would be interesting to further improve this lower bound or find an example of a family of plateaued APN functions for which it is tight.
-The lower bound on the distance from plateaued APN functions to other APN functions immediately follows.
+The first of our three main results immediately follows.